 - FOOD SAFETY: We have taken FDA (Food & Drug Administration) and USDA (US Dept. of Agriculture) food safety training.
 We are making every effort to provide safe food for you, including, as noted above, using only organic products to deal with insects, disease, and weeds; keeping animals out of food assembly/prep areas; hand washing often; sanitizing the baskets; deterring wildlife from production areas as much as possible; using sanitary produce bags; and much more.
 YOUR PART: Washing your produce.

 - FEEDBACK: We do appreciate your feedback, whether complimentary or suggestions.
 We can’t accommodate all suggestions, but we will sincerely consider and evaluate.
 If there is something we grow that you are alergic to, or that you intensely dislike, please let us know so we don’t put it in your basket.

-- IT'S YOURS: We make every effort to provide you with fresh, healthy produce.
-Once you pick up or we deliver, it's in your hands.
+- IT’S YOURS: We make every effort to provide you with fresh, healthy produce.
+Once you pick up your basket, it’s in your hands.
 Please refrigerate quickly to prevent wilting.
-If we're dropping off, or you have to leave produce in your car, use a cooler with ice or cooling blocks.
 If there is wilting, most produce will crisp back up with a rinse or bath in cold water.
 Carrots, snap peas, lettuce, all respond quickly if soaked in cold water.